harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - stream is a way to receive data over time.
 It can be used to implement a variety of features, such as real-time data updates, progress bars, and loading spinners.
+    - A stream is a sequence of asynchronous data events.

     - `Single-subscription streams:` These streams can only be listened to by a single subscriber.
       Once a subscriber has listened to the stream, no other subscriber can listen to it.
     - `Broadcast streams:` These streams can be listened to by multiple subscribers.
 When a broadcast stream emits an event, all of its subscribers are notified.

 22. what is the list?